 It felt weird.
-I felt weird.
 I thought people would find me strange and question my motives.

-I’ve noticed that I’m not alone in this- there are some people I give gifts to and they instantly feel the need to give me something in return.
+I’ve noticed that I’m not alone in this- there are some people I give gifts to who instantly feel the need to give me something in return.